uberswe/TradeGuildLedger/README.md

 ## Addon

 The addon is written in Lua and currently kept very basic.
 It reads listings when you view them in game and saves that data when the ui is reloaded or whenever the game triggers a write of saved variables.

+## Disclaimer

+TradeGuildLedger is in no way related to Bethesda Softworks, ZeniMax Online Studios, or ZeniMax Media.